 - Ships arriving from a foreign port may be boarded by customs and immigration officers.
 SHIP'S PERSONNEL ARE NOT ALLOWED ASHORE UNTIL PERMISSION IS GRANTED FROM ABOVE OFFICERS OR AGENCY. - Customs requires 96 hours prior vessel arrival, crew list and vessel pre-arrival notification.
-Please send us by Email: marineservices@ironore.ca or by fax: (418) 968-7113 - 3.
+Please send us by email: 00.marineservices@riotinto.com - 3.
 The following inward papers are to be completed prior to arrival and presented to custom officer on boarding: